terrypacker/baseball-card-collection/README.md

 # Baseball Card Collection
-Application for tracking your card collection
+Application for tracking your collectorCard collection

 ## Current Limitations
 * Docker support has not been tested so the compose file needs properties set to work